MurphysLab/ADAblock/README.md

 ---------------------

 Code written for the analysis of line patterns produced from the domains of block copolymer thin films.
+Sample SEM images can be obtained from [https://hdl.handle.net/10402/era.41438](https://hdl.handle.net/10402/era.41438).

-The code is made available for use and modification under the "[MIT License](http://opensource.org/licenses/MIT)".
+The code is made available for use and modification under the "[MIT License](https://opensource.org/licenses/MIT)".

 If you have any questions, or wish to contribute to the code, please contact the author.